Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Virginia's games this year have hit the over on five of 10 set point totals (50%).

-- Virginia is 6-2 against the spread and 6-3 overall in games when it puts up more than 28.4 points.
+- Virginia is 6-2 against the spread and 6-3 overall this season when the team puts up more than 28.4 points.

-- Virginia is 6-4 against the spread and 6-5 overall when the team churns out more than 414.6 yards.
+- When Virginia picks up over 414.6 yards, the team is 6-4 against the spread and 6-5 overall.

-- The Cavaliers have turned the ball over 18 times this season, three more turnovers than the Mustangs have forced (15).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.